Housing Assistance Resources

 Services for Vulnerable Populations

-The City provides Community Development Block Grant funds to nonprofit organizations who serve people experiencing homelessness or fleeing domestic violence.
+The City provides funds to nonprofit organizations that serve people experiencing homelessness or fleeing domestic violence.
 Shelter services and case management assistance to find stable housing may be provided.
 Apply directly to the partner agency if you are seeking assistance.

 Fair Housing

-The City seeks to ensure that everyone has equal opportunity to housing in Overland Park.
-If you have experienced housing discrimination based on your race, color, national origin, religion, sex (including gender and sexual orientation), familial status or disability status, you can submit a complaint to the U.S. Department of Housing and Urban Development’s Office of Fair Housing and Equal Opportunity.
+Overland Park believes that everyone has the right to choose housing free from discrimination.
+If you have experienced housing discrimination based on your race, color, national origin, religion, sex (including gender and sexual orientation), familial status or disability status, file a complaint with the U.S. Department of Housing and Urban Development

 Know Your Rights and Responsibilities